Religion in India

 (prosperity/ gains), and Moksha (liberation/freedom from the cycle of death and

 In addition, Hindu rituals are puja (worship) and recitations, japa, meditation (dhyana), family-oriented rites of passage, annual festivals, and occasional pilgrimages.
 Moreover, some Hindus leave their social world and material possessions, then engage in lifelong Sanyasa (monastic practices) to achieve Moksha.
 In short, Hinduism explains the eternal duties, such as honesty, refraining from injuring living beings, patience, forbearance, self-restraint, and compassion, among others.
 Let’s understand some keys of Hinduism.

 Diversity and unity

 The Hindu religion beliefs are very vast and diverse.
-There are different theologies and sacred texts.
-This diversity has led to an array of descriptions for Hinduism.
-According to the Supreme Court of India, Hinduism does not have a founder.
+However, there are different theologies and sacred texts.
+In addition, this diversity has led to an array of descriptions for Hinduism.
+In conclusion, according to the Supreme Court of India, Hinduism does not have a founder.
 It is a blend of various traditions and culture

 Dharma (righteousness, ethics)

 Dharma is considered one of the main goal of human being in Hinduism.
 The concept of Dharma includes behaviors that are considered to be duties, rights, laws, conduct, virtues and “right way of living”.
 In short, it includes the moral right, religious duties, and duties of individual, as well as behaviors that enable social order and right that are virtuous.
 According to Dharma nothing is higher than it.
 The weak overcomes the stronger.
 Dharma is the Truth (Satya).
 When a man speaks the Truth, they say, “He speaks the Dharma” and if he speaks Dharma, they say, “He speaks the Truth!”
 For both are one.
 In